StudioEtrange/tango/doc/services.md

 ### Modules creation

-* You can create modules and store them in the context of your application.
+* You can create modules and store them in a context.

 * A module is defined by 4 files, follow the provided template files and rename them with the module name
     * [template.md](/pool/modules/template.md) : markdown file with module description